Bild på ringar med safir i tre olika färger, blå, vit och rosa.

 Geological origin

 Sapphire belongs to the corundum family, and its characteristic blue color comes from traces of iron and titanium within the crystal.
 This gemstone is mainly found in countries such as Sri Lanka, Burma (Myanmar), Thailand, and more recently also in Africa and Australia.
-Finding a high-quality sapphire is a rare fortune, as the stone must not only exhibit a deep and even color but also be free of visible inclusions that can affect its clarity and thus its light-reflecting properties.
+Finding a high-quality sapphire is a rare blessing, as the stone must not only exhibit a deep and even color but also be free from visible inclusions that can affect its clarity and thus its light-reflecting properties.

 A mosaic of colors